USCqserver/CAS/README.md

 # CAS: Customized Annealing Schedules

 This is a repo for constructing customized annealing schedules for flux qubits.
-The paper at [link goes here]() details the theory and methods that were used in this codebase.
+The paper at [arXvi:2103.06461](https://arxiv.org/abs/2103.06461) details the theory and methods that were used in this codebase.

 ## Installation
 First clone the repo using `git clone` , which copies all the contents of this package into a directory on your system.